 4. Athena (90 metres)

 The 90-metre super sailing yacht Athena was built by the Dutch Royal Huisman shipyard in 2004.
 The superyacht’s exterior lines were designed by Pieter Beeldsnijder Design, with naval architecture by Dykstra & Partners and an interior by Rebecca Bradley Interior Design.
-Athena is one of the largest sailing yachts launched since the 1930s, and reaching speeds up to 19 knots, Athena can outrun most other sailing superyachts.
+Athena is one of the largest sailing yachts launched since the 1930s, and reaching speeds up to 19 knots, Athena can outrun most other largest sailing superyachts.

 5. Maltese Falcon (88 metres)